Ivan Cornejo

 Factors such as insulation levels, building size, electrical infrastructure, gas access, and financial goals all matter.

-In Colorado, the smartest approach is often not choosing one or the other — but designing a system that strategically combines both.
+In Denver, the smartest approach is often not choosing one or the other — but designing a system that strategically combines both.

 Expert Insight